romuloTolfo/rtoauth2/README.md

 ## Atenção
  - Validado somente no Delphi 11 até o momento
+ - Validado somente no windows até o momento, pois utiliza as dlls do openssl
  - Exige dependências de terceiros citadas abaixo
  - Se houver alguma alteração do google api, possivelmente haverá reparos a serem feitos no componente